gardecki/notes/README.md

 # notes
-Simple angular 'notes' application with HTML5 localeStorage
+Simple angular 'notes' application with HTML5 localeStorage usage.

 ##1.
 Preparation
 1. install sass & compass (it's used for spriting and compiling scss to css)